w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-visual-motion.md

 type: foundational
 ---

-Non-essential visual motion lasting longer than 5 seconds and pseudo-motion are avoided.
+Non-essential visual motion lasting longer than 5 seconds and :term[pseudo-motion] are avoided.